DanShappir/Emit/README.md

 * [Wikipedia autocomplete at JSFiddle](http://jsfiddle.net/dansh/kb1da60L/)
 * [Time flies like an arrow at JSFiddle](http://jsfiddle.net/dansh/qchopp1g/)

+## Terminology
+1. Observable sequence - a sequence of events over time that behaves like a a sequence of elements in [memory] space, such as arrays.
+Emit library creates and manipulates Observable sequences.
+2. Source / emitter - the origin (left-hand side)of an observable sequence.
+The source places data items into the observable sequence.
+The source can also throw exceptions (signal errors) on the observable sequence.
+3. Consumer - the target (right-hand side) of an observable sequence.
+The target is automatically invoked for every data item placed into the observable sequence.

 ## Design and implementation notes
+1. Emit is a library, not a framework.
+It does not mandate any usage methodology, and plays nice with other libraries and frameworks, e.g. jQuery
+2. Emit is small and compact, and implements a simple yet complete API
-1. Emit observable sequences are always **hot**.
-This means they emit data as soon as they can, and to not need to be enabled.
+3. Emit observable sequences are always **hot**.
+This means that they do not need to be explicitly enabled.
-2. There is no subscribe / unsubscribe mechanism - simply attach a data consumer (function) to an observable sequence to start receiving data.
+4. There is no subscribe / unsubscribe mechanism - simply attach a consumer to an observable sequence to start receiving data.
-3. There is no notification for end-of-data on an observable sequence.
-Consumers only receive notifications for data and for errors.
+5. There is no notification for end-of-data on an observable sequence.
+Consumers only receive notifications for data and for errors (exceptions).
-4. Data sources for observable sequence are notified when consumers no longer require data, e.g. [head]().
+6. Sources for observable sequence are notified when consumers no longer require data, e.g. [head]().
 They can use this notification to release resources or detach from events.

 ## API
 Emit functions fall into two main categories: